suchanek/proteusPy/documents/SS_paper.md

 *Eric G. Suchanek, PhD. (suchanek@mac.com)* <br>

 ## Summary
-I have performed a structural analysis of Disulfide bonds contained in 36,362 proteins within the RCSB Protein databank, https://www.rcsb.org.
+I have performed a structural analysis of Disulfide bonds contained in 35,818 proteins within the RCSB Protein databank, https://www.rcsb.org.
 These protein structures contained 294,478 Disulfide Bonds  The conformational analysis utilizes Python routines from my ``ProteusPy`` package https://github.com/suchanek/proteusPy/, which is built upon the excellent ``BioPython`` library (https://www.biopython.org).

-This work is a reprise of my original Disulfide modeling analysis conducted in 1986 ([publications](#publications) item 1) as part of my dissertation.
+This work builds upon some of the original Disulfide analysis I conducted in 1986 ([publications](#publications) item 1) as part of my dissertation.
 Given the original Disulfide database contained only 2xx Disulfide Bonds I felt it would be interesting to revisit the RCSB and mine the thousands of new structures.
 The initial results are described in the cells below.

 ## Introduction